 Be Still promises to be a refreshing companion to your spiritual journey, helping you deepen your capacity for presence of being, assisting you to live in the here and now, and guiding you along the mystical path with Christ.

 –Phileena Heuertz, author of Pilgrimage of a Soul

-In a lively, accessible, and masterful style Amos Smith’s latest book, Primordial Freedom, unveils the mystical foundations of Christianity and the spiritual wealth found in scripture.
+In a lively, accessible, and masterful style Amos Smith’s latest book, Be Still, unveils the mystical foundations of Christianity and the spiritual wealth found in scripture.

 -Kyriacos Markides, author of The Mountain of Silence

 Amos’ writing tempers the polarizing madness afflicting Western Christianity today.